jorritspee/Application-on-Nuts-Notified-Pull/README.md

 The correct Receiving System must be notified, so that the Receiving Organization knows that a workflow request is made to the organization.
 The purpose of the notification is to notify the Receiving Organization that workflow data is available.
 It is also necessary to be able to monitor the progress of the workflow process.
 Every workflow must therefore have a status: is the workflow being processed, has it been cancelled, is it ready?

 ### 4.1.1 Workflow Task
 The [Workflow-Task resource](https://www.hl7.org/fhir/task.html) is used to track the progress of the worfklow.
-The placer (data holder) is responsible for setting out the Workflow-task.
+The Sending Organization (data holder) is responsible for setting out the Workflow-task.
 If the data holder wants to send a workflow request to a Receiving Organization, a workflow task must be created for this.
 Because of this responsibility and because of the principle of data at the source, the Workflow task will be stored in the data holder system (Sending System).
 The Receiving System (data user system) is notified and can retrieve the Workflow task.
 For every change in the Workflow task, the data holder system will send a notification.

 TTA FHIR - Notified pull does not describe the elements of the generic workflow task.
 In the technical design for the nursing handover, the Workflow Task resource is specified in §3.4.
 For the sake of reusability, this Application to Nuts uses the latter Workflow-Task specification as a generic basis.